taranchauhan/springboot-microservices-example/README.md

 1. Java (JDK 8)
 2. Maven

-## Running from the command line
+## Running the microservices

-1. Run `mvn clean install` inside each of the subfolders.
-2. Run `java -jar target/<NAME_OF_JAR>.jar` to start each of the Spring Boot microservices from each subfolder.

-## Running from Spring Tool Suite

-1. Import each of the subfolders as Maven projects into Spring Tool Suite.
-2. Wait for the Maven dependencies to be installed.
-3. Run the projects in this order by <strong>Right clicking on each project -> Run as -> Spring Boot app</strong>:
+<strong> NOTE: Run the projects in this order</strong
 1. discovery-server
 2. chart-position-data-service
 3. music-track-details-service
 4. music-chart-service
 5. zuul-gateway-proxy-server

+## From the command line

+1. Run `mvn clean install` inside each of the subfolders.
+2. In the order specified above, Run `java -jar target/<NAME_OF_JAR>.jar` to start each of the Spring Boot microservices from each subfolder.

+## From Spring Tool Suite

+1. Import each of the subfolders as Maven projects into Spring Tool Suite.
+2. Wait for the Maven dependencies to be installed.
+3. In the order specified above <strong>Right click on each project -> Run as -> Spring Boot app</strong> (

 ## Testing the microservices using POSTman